 To get the photo, you can do it yourself at home, at a photo booth or get someone to do it for you on the high street, for example, a local photo shop or shoe repair shop.
 We chose the latter as it was the safest option and had a nice fella take Baby L’s photo then print it out in store.
 As it’s a first passport, you also need to have one of the photos certified by the same person who countersigned your form.

 You also need to include your baby’s full birth certificate in your application – this is the one that you need to buy which includes details of the child and parents, not the short version which only has the baby’s details.
 The missus obviously didn’t read this correctly as she sent the short version which delayed the process!
 As can tend to happen with a random, loose piece of paper, sometimes the birth certificate can be lost, misplaced or damaged.
-If this is you, don’t worry as you can buy a replacement birth certificate – you can get this directly from the General Register Office which can take a few weeks, or get it from an independent agency such as Simply Certificate who are able to speed up the process and provide a fully certified and legal birth certificate.
+If this is you, don’t worry as you can buy a replacement birth certificate – you can get this directly from the General Register Office which can take a few weeks, or get it from an independent agency who are can speed up the process.

 Once you’ve sent off the form, payment, birth certificate and photos, you should *hopefully* not hear back from the Passport Office until your sprog’s shiny new passport arrives in the post.
 This usually takes up to three weeks and your supporting documentation is sent back to you separately.
 If you need your passport urgently and quicker than the quoted three weeks, then you can pay for the Passport Office Fast Track Service or Premium Service which could get you a passport within four hours.